Chemical Threat

 • Chemical poisons may be odorless and tasteless and hard to detect

-Types of Chemical Warefare Agents
+Types of Chemical Warfare Agents

-A chemical warfare agents are substances intended for use in military operations to kill, seriously injure or incapacitate people because of its physiological effects.
+Chemical warfare agents are substances intended for use in military operations to kill, seriously injure or incapacitate people because of its physiological effects.
 Excluded from this definition are riot control agents, herbicides, smoke, and flame.

 Nerve Agents

 The nerve agents are a group of particularly toxic chemical warfare agents.
 They were developed just before and during World War II and are related chemically to the organophosphorus insecticides.
-The principle agents in this group are tabun,
+The principle agents in this group are tabun, sarin and methylphosphonothioic acid.

 Blister or Vesicant Agents